Orchestrating my homelab self-hosted services with Komodo and git

 Migrating Docker Containers from unRAID #

 One of the first tasks was to figure out how to translate the configurations I’d set up in unRAID over to Komodo.
-This is a fairly simple in hindsight, but unRAID does abstract quite a bit of the Docker-related configuration away into its GUI and doesn’t make it very portable by default.
-It was recommended by someone on Reddit (I can’t find the post anymore) to use the Composerize plugin to be able to view a Docker Compose-style representation of an application’s container configuration in unRAID.
+This is fairly simple in hindsight, but unRAID does abstract quite a bit of the Docker-related configuration away into its GUI and doesn’t make it very portable by default.
+It was recommended by someone on Reddit to use the Composerize plugin to be able to view a Docker Compose-style representation of an application’s container configuration in unRAID.
 This helped a lot when pulling all the configuration data into dedicated compose.yaml files for each service.

 Infrastructure as code #

-When I set up Komodo I opted to use my self-hosted Gitea instance, however I quickly ran into a “chicken and egg” problem: Gitea is hosted on my unRAID server and when that server needs to be taken offline for any reason then my Komodo servers cannot update their state in the repository.
-This is mitigate by bringing Gitea back online, but it can be an inconvenience.
+When I set up Komodo initially, I opted to use my self-hosted Forgejo instance, however I quickly ran into a “chicken and egg” problem: Forgejo is hosted on my unRAID server and when that server needs to be taken offline for any reason then my Komodo servers cannot update their state in the repository.
+This is mitigated by bringing Forgejo back online, but it can be an inconvenience.

 Setting up Komodo #

-Once I had the basic configuration files organized in my repository, I began setting up the servers that would run Komodo’s “Core” (the main komodo-core container and database) and the servers that would run Docker and Periphery.
-These “servers” were setup as virtual machines in my XCP-NG infrastructure and I started by creating a lower resourced VM specifically to run Komodo’s “Core” then two more servers with multiple CPU cores and memory that would be my cattle machines that can be cloned or replaced.
+Once I had the basic configuration files organized in my repository, the next step was setting up the server that would run Komodo’s “Core” (the main komodo-core container and database) and the servers that would run Docker and Periphery.
+These “servers” were set up as virtual machines in my XCP-NG infrastructure and I started by creating a lower resourced VM specifically to run Komodo’s “Core” then two more servers with multiple CPU cores and memory that would be my cattle machines that can be cloned or replaced.

 During the Komodo setup process, do yourself a favour and run Periphery using systemd with a user account, not as root, and not as a docker container (while convenient, it can cause unnecessary headaches; here be dragons and trouble, ye be warned).

-Now that Komodo was setup, and my private Repo in Gitea was configured to push and pull configuration from, and I had Servers that could have Stacks deployed to, the process of setting up the containers to run began.
+Now that Komodo was set up, and my private Repo in Forgejo was configured to push and pull configuration from, and I had Servers that could have Stacks deployed to, the process of setting up the containers to run began.

 Running services in Komodo #

 At this point everything was configured and ready to deploy but I didn’t know where the containers were going to store their data; I had thought about maybe using volume mounts but they have performance issues and aren’t incredibly portable.
 It was at this point that I remembered reading about using a single folder to store all my container’s app data that was a similar pattern to how unRAID stores container data.
-I followed this pattern from the post and it worked like a charm!
+Following this pattern worked like a charm!
 Once I had begun setting up my Stacks and tweaking service configurations and monitoring logs, it was all coming together.

 Now that I’ve been running this setup for a few months I can say with a high degree of certainty that Komodo is very stable and I’ve had literally no issues with it.
-One thing that I have yet to do is create a disaster recovery plan though, but given the excellent documentation and the fact that everything is store in git I’m not too worried if I need to fix a corrupt database or rebuild from scratch.
-Couple this with the XCP-NG backups that I do regularly, the likelihood of a complete rebuild is very low.
+One thing that I have yet to do is create a disaster recovery plan.
+Given the excellent documentation and the fact that everything is stored in git, and coupled with the XCP-NG backups that I do regularly, the likelihood of a complete rebuild is very low.

 Closing notes #

-Komodo is not for beginners; there is a lot of hidden knowledge that you need to have prior to using it and that comes with experience in tinkering with Docker and self-hosting, but that doesn’t mean I’m saying you shouldn’t play with it; by all means, play around and learn, but don’t expect it to be “click-to-deploy” easy to get up and running.
+Komodo is not for beginners; for those who don’t need a solution as full-fledged as Komodo, I recommend something like Dockhand.
+There is a lot of hidden knowledge that you need to possess prior to successfully deploying and using it, and that comes from the experience of tinkering with Docker and self-hosting.
+It doesn’t mean I’m saying you shouldn’t play with it, by all means play around and learn, but don’t expect it to be “click-to-deploy” level of easy to get up and running.